 This September, we’re going “Back to School”.
 Each week, I’ll be sharing a basic technique or kitchen how-to to help you tackle healthy cooking with confidence.
-This week, I’m showing you how to make perfectly fluffy brown rice (or any whole grain, really) every time.
+This week, I’m showing you how to make perfect fluffy brown rice.

 We’ve all been there: you decide to make some rice and cook it the same way you always do.
-Then you scoop some onto your plate and realize it’s too mushy/undercooked/overcooked/stuck to the bottom of the pot, etc. What did I do wrong this time, you think.
+Then you try to scoop some on your plate and realize it’s too mushy/undercooked/overcooked/stuck to the bottom of the pot, etc. What did I do wrong this time? you think.

-Don’t feel bad.
-This problem plagues thousands of Americans and even non-Americans each year.
-The important thing is that you’ve come to the right place – and you’ll never have to suffer through meh rice again.
-Cooking perfectly fluffy whole grains is easy, but there are several key steps to follow – and more importantly, a few things to avoid at all costs.
+Don’t worry: this problem plagues thousands of Americans and even non-Americans each year.
+The important thing is that you’ve come to the right place – and you’ll never have to suffer through mushy (or crunchy) rice again.
+Cooking perfect fluffy brown rice is easy, but there are several key steps to follow – and more importantly, a few things to avoid.

-Here are 8 key steps to make perfectly fluffy brown rice every time:
+8 key steps to make perfectly fluffy brown rice:

 1. Rinse your rice: Washing rice before cooking removes the starch from the outside of the grains and helps the grains stay separate (not sticky) when cooking.
 A fine mesh strainer like this works best.

 2. 1-to-2 ratio: 1 part rice to 2 parts water.
 It’s best to use a measuring cup to be sure, but if you don’t have one, use the same mug to measure your rice and your liquid.

-3. Cook rice in boiling water: Bring the water to a boil first, add salt (see below), and then add the rice.
+3. Cook rice in boiling water: Bring the water to a boil first, season with salt, and then add the rice.
 Adding rice to already-boiling water also helps the grains stay separate.
-If you bring the rice and water to a boil at the same time, the rice will stick together.
+If you bring the rice and water to a boil at the same time, the rice will be mushy.

 4. Season the water: Use ¼ teaspoon of salt for every 1 cup of rice.
 Cooking rice in salted water is the only chance you have to season the grains themselves.

-5. Cover the pot: The rice needs to absorb all the cooking liquid.
-If you don’t cover the pot with a lid, the water will evaporate.
+5. Cover the pot: The rice needs to absorb all the cooking liquid in the pot.
+If you don’t cover it with a lid, some of the water will evaporate.